 California Air Permitting

-Air permitting in California is delegated from the United States Environmental Protection Agency (U.S. EPA) to the California Air Resources Board (CARB).
-In 1947, Governor Earl Warren authorized the creation of the local air district system here in California, which consists of 35 air districts.
-Permitting is administered at the local air district level.
-As a result, air permitting is a combination of federal New Source Review requirements, CARB requirements, and local air district requirements.
-The basic steps to air permitting in California are listed below.
+Air permitting in California is delegated from the U. S. Environmental Protection Agency (EPA) to the California Air Resources Board (CARB).
+In 1947, Governor Earl Warren authorized the creation of the local Air District system throughout the State, which consists of 35 air districts.
+Permitting is administered at the local Air District level.
+As a result, air permitting covers a combination of federal New Source Review requirements, CARB requirements, and local Air District requirements.
+We have broken down the basic steps to air permitting in California as follows.

 Emission Quantification – Criteria Pollutants

-In order to prepare the permit application, emissions must be quantified in a way that is acceptable to the air district.
-These calculations affect Best Available Control Technology (BACT), toxics, rule compliance, control systems, etc
+In order to prepare the permit application, emissions must be quantified in a way that is acceptable to the Air District.
+These calculations affect Best Available Control Technology (BACT), toxics, rule compliance, control systems, etc.

-Emission Quantification – Toxics
+Emissions Quantification – Toxics

 BACT – Best Available Control Technology Analysis